Kshama Sawant: Tenure

+Sawant and Nick Licata attempted to revive an employee hours tax, known as the head tax, in 2014 to fund King County Metro service after the agency announced that its reduced revenue would lead to reduced bus service hours.
+The $18 per employee tax was opposed by downtown businesses and not considered by the city council, who instead placed a vehicle registration tax that was passed by voters in November 2014.
+Sawant and Licata unsuccessfully attempted to use the head tax to fund a second transportation levy, which instead relied on a property tax, and later to fund a municipal broadband service, which was rejected for further consideration.
+In 2018, the City Council passed a version of the head tax that would raise an estimate $47 million per year and would be used to build affordable housing and subsidize additional homeless shelter beds.
+Shortly after enacting the tax, the city council voted 7–2 to repeal it, with Sawant being one of the two dissenters.

 Sawant referred to Seattle landlord Carl Haglund as a "notorious slumlord" and proposed a "Carl Haglund law" in 2015 which would ban landlords from raising rents on housing units that do not meet basic maintenance standards.
 In 2016, the Seattle City Council passed the bill into law.
 In 2017, Haglund filed a lawsuit against the City of Seattle for defamation, seeking $25 million in damages, a retraction of "derogatory comments," and a resolution apologizing to him.
 Haglund subsequently filed suit against Sawant personally saying that she slandered him.
 After a judge dismissed four of Haglund's nine claims, Haglund dropped the remaining ones.
 The City of Seattle spent about $250,000 defending against the lawsuits.

 In August 2017, two Seattle Police Department (SPD) officers sued Sawant, claiming she defamed them by calling them murderers after they shot and killed Che Taylor.
 At a February 2016 rally, she said that Taylor's death was a "blatant murder at the hands of the police" and an example of "racial profiling."
 Council President Bruce Harrell wrote in a Seattle Times article that the city would pay for legal representation in her defense stating, "Councilmember Sawant was engaged in communication that was a clear extension of her office."
 Over seven years, the case would bounce back and forth between the district and appeals court until 2024, when the United States Court of Appeals for the Ninth Circuit reaffirmed the dismissal.